Kentucky's last abortion clinic sues state to stay open

 The Bevin administration is "taking the position that even though EMW signed an agreement with the hospital they say the actual owner of the hospital has to sign it," said Cox.

-The hospital is managed by KentuckyOne Health and owned by the Denver-based Catholic Health Initiatives.
+Currently, the public hospital is managed by KentuckyOne Health, an affiliate of the Denver-based Catholic Health Initiatives.

 "What they appear to be saying is we have to go to the Catholics to get permission to do abortions," Cox said.
 "Not a very likely scenario."